This article outlines our social learning feature and how it can benefit your learning program.

 No one can ignore the power of Social Learning and the impact it has on the way users learn in this new age of technology.
 The ability for learners to discuss their coursework together is now common practice.
 Use social learning to organically generate an extra level of detail around course content, or drive discussions by directly asking learners for their feedback.
 Challenge learners to provide real-world examples or gather their personal responses to different situations.

 Below is a step-by-step guide on how to utilize Social Learning in the most effective way through your lessons.

 Begin Social Learning

 Head to the app settings found by pressing the arrow button located to the side of your account name.
 Once you are in the app settings, you can begin configuring your social learning settings.
 In the app settings, Admins can choose whether comments are attributed or anonymous in the learner's app.

-With Social Learning enabled, the option to activate it on a slide by slide basis is available from within the authoring tool.
+With Social Learning enabled, the option to activate it on a slide-by-slide basis is available from within the creator tool.
 Social Learning sits within a lesson on a slide.
-This allows comments to be associated with a certain idea within the lesson and encourage flow of discussion.
+This allows comments to be associated with a certain idea within the lesson and encourages the flow of discussion.

 Admins can set an optional maximum length for each comment.
-If comments have been already been submitted, they will not appear in the authoring tool, they will be available for viewing in the ‘Social Learning’ section of the ‘Peer Learning’ tab.
+If comments have already been submitted, they will not appear in the creator tool, they will be available for viewing in the ‘Social Learning’ section of the ‘Peer Learning’ tab.